PdxCodeGuild/PythonFullStack2/Instructor Checklist.md

 - Add students to Github + repo
 - Set up students' computers with command line/IDE/Python/Git/etc

+### Ongoing

+- If there's a problem with a student (and/or you have to meet with them) send a follow up email to them and Sheri so that there's a record

 ### 25%

 - Send students + Sheri individual progress reports